PatrickF1/fzf.fish/README.md

 ## Features

-Use `fzf.fish` to interactively find and insert different shell entities into the command line:
+Use `fzf.fish` to interactively find and insert the shell entities listed below into your command line.
+All searches--except for searching for a command--allow <kbd>Tab</kbd>ing to multi-select.
+And if you trigger a search while your command line cursor is touching a word, that word will be used to seed the fzf query and will be replaced by your selection.
+Almost all searches include a preview of the entity hovered over so you can seamlessly determine what you need.
+Or, you can use the previews as an inspection tool.

 ### File paths